The jobs most at risk from AI boom revealed

 The job roles most at risk of being replaced by AI have been revealed in a new study by Microsoft.

-Assessing over 200,000 interactions with its Copilot generative AI chatbot, the tech giant has produced a comprehensive list of the occupations for which AI is most and least applicable.
+Assessing more than 200,000 interactions with its Copilot generative AI chatbot, the tech giant has produced a comprehensive list of the occupations in which AI is most and least applicable.

-Office jobs like sales and communication roles are amongst those most at risk from AI, as the ever-developing software takes on more tasks usually carried out by workers in these fields.
+Office jobs such as sales and communication roles are among those most at risk from AI, as the ever-developing software takes on more of the tasks usually carried out by workers in these fields.

-To make its findings, Microsoft analysed how often Copilot users were performing similar activities to certain job roles, and how effective the tool was at the task.
+To reach its findings, Microsoft analysed how often Copilot users were performing activities similar to those found in certain job roles, and how effective the tool was at the task.

-Those which were being carried out more often, and with the highest level of success, were deemed to be the occupations which had the highest AI ‘overlap’.
+The analysis established which tasks were being carried out the most often, and with the highest level of success, and this enabled it to determine the occupations with the highest AI “overlap”.

-The occupations with the highest overlap was interpreters and translators, with 98 per cent of their work activities overlapping with Copilot tasks, often to high degrees of success.
+The workers whose roles were found to have the greatest overlap with AI were interpreters and translators, with 98 per cent of their work activities overlapping with tasks carried out by Copilot, often with a high degree of success.

-Other high-scoring roles included historians (91 per cent), mathematicians (91 per cent), writers (85 per cent) and journalists (81 per cent).
+Other workers who scored highly included historians (91 per cent), mathematicians (91 per cent), writers (85 per cent) and journalists (81 per cent).

-Meanwhile, the least-impacted occupations were included those “that require physically working with people, operating or monitoring machinery, and other manual labor.”
+Meanwhile, the least-affected occupations included those “that require physically working with people, operating or monitoring machinery, and other manual labour”.

-The least-affected job roles included nurses, plasterers, tire repairers and massage therapists, all at less than 11 per cent overlap.
+These roles included nurse, plasterer, tyre repairer and massage therapist, all with less than 11 per cent overlap.

 While the results may cause some concern for those currently working in job roles with more AI overlap, one of the senior authors of the report has downplayed fears of occupations being entirely replaced.